HenryssonDaniel/teacup-java-protocol-ftp/README.md

 Add this repository as a dependency.

 The Client interface holds all the functionality that the FTP client can do.
+The SecureClient interface holds all the functionality that the secure FTP client can do.
 New clients can be created with the Factory class in the client package.

 The Server interface holds all the functionality that the FTP server can do.